 What is the cheapest way to transfer money to Pakistan?

-When you are looking to transfer money to Pakistan it's important that you calculate the total cost of your Malaysian Ringgit to Pakistani Rupee transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/PKR exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/Pakistani Rupee exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/PKR interbank rate is 64.3059.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/Pakistani Rupee interbank rate is 61.2907.
 Whenever you compare fees for transferring money to Pakistan, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 64.3059 PKR, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 66.23508 PKR.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 61.2907 PKR, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 63.12942 ₨

 What is the fastest way to transfer money to Pakistan?

 - Wise: Instant-2 Days